Facts, Info, and Questions

 Are honeycombs harmful to my home?

 Most homeowners have no idea that honeycomb is actually quite a threat to the home.
 Honey melted in the hive destroys siding, stucco, drywall, paint, and more, and is also flammable under the right circumstances.
+However it is unlikely to do so.

 - Depending on the extent of the infestation, our bee removal experts will determine which strategy is best for removing the bees alive while protecting them as much as possible.